 Checking the overall status (Requester)

-The Requester (organizer) of the appointment checks for the overall status of the appointment (and appointmentresponses where applicable) using fhir pub-sub techniques.
+The Requester (organizer) of the appointment checks for the overall status of the appointment (and appointmentresponses where applicable) using FHIR pub-sub techniques.

 Where the participant statuses indicate that a re-scheduling is required, then the process may start again, with other systems replying to a new set of times.